-- Where in Europe do we have the most incentives to buy electric cars? - Norway.
+- Norway offers the most incentives to buy electric cars.

-- Where is the highest percentage of renewable energy used to generate electricity? - Norway.
+- Norway has the highest percentage of renewable energy to generate electricity, and

-- Which is the first country to have implemented a fully electrical ferry service with a battery powered ship? - Norway.
+- Norway is the first country to have implemented a fully electrical ferry service with a battery-powered ship.